mlamleli85/ecommerce_feedback_analyser/README.md

 # eCommerce Feedback Analyser

-eCommerce Feedback Analyser is a terminal-based Python tool that runs inside the Code Institute mock console via Heroku.
+eCommerce Feedback Analyser is a terminal-based Python tool that runs via the Heroku cloud application platform.

 This application offers users an easy way to submit review data about their latest ecommerce transactions, tracking department metrics, usability ratings, and referral choices.
 The system validates entries on the fly and logs them directly to a connected Google Sheets spreadsheet.